 Regardless of how you feel about driving, it is something that a lot of people around the world have to do every day in order to travel to where they are going.
-Driving is so common these days that you do not often think about the chance of being involved personally in a vehicle collision.
+Driving is so common these days that between the moment they pass the test and the current moment, many people rarely think about a collision.
 That is because no one wants to think that it is possible for them to be a victim of a tragic car accident that causes long-lasting injuries.

 Here are some important statistics regarding distracted driving that you need to know: